cablehead/xs/README.md

 ## Built-in Topics

 - `stream.cross.start` - emitted when the server mounts the stream to expose an API

 - `stream.cross.pulse` - a heartbeat event you can configure to be emitted every N seconds when in follow mode

-- `stream.cross.threshold` - a synthetic event that marks the boundary between replaying previous record events and events that are newly arriving in real-time via a live subscription
+- `stream.cross.threshold` - a synthetic event that marks the boundary between replaying events and events that are newly arriving in real-time via a live subscription

 ## Local socket HTTP API